 This presentation is provided on a confidential basis for informational purposes only and may not be reproduced in any form.
 The materials presented herein are proprietary and confidential to Antares and may not be disclosed to any other party without the prior written consent of ACA.
-The materials presented herein constitute confidential information which, by your receipt hereof, you agree you will keep confidential using the same standard of care you use in protecting your own confidential information of a similar nature and that you will disclose only on a confidential basis to your shareholders, partners, members, managers, directors, officers, employees, personnel and agents ("Representatives") in connection with usclose only of a commental basis to your shareholders, partieles, memory, managers, directors, employees, personner and agents (representatives) in commenced) with offer and agents (representative s) in commenced with a day our agree that you shall be responsible for any breach of this agreement by you or by any of your Representatives.
-You may disclose without liability any such confidential and you agree that you shall be responsible for any breach of this agreement by you or by any of your Representatives.
-You may disclose without liability any such confidential information if such disclosure is reasonably believed by your legal counsel to be compelled or required by any law, court decree, subpoena, legal or administrative order or process, or legitimate request cooperate with any attempt by any Antares Party to obtain an appropriate protective order.
+The materials presented herein constitute confidential information which, by your receipt hereof, you agree you will keep confidential using the same standard of care you use in protecting your own confidential information of a similar nature and that you will disclose only on a confidential basis to your shareholders, partners, members, managers, directors, officers, employees, personnel and agents ("Representatives") in connection with our evaluation of your interest in holding discussions with ACA or any other Antares Party, and you will direct each Representative to treat such information as confidential and you agree that you shall be responsible for any breach of this agreement by you or by any of your Representatives.
+You may disclose without liability any such confidential information if such disclosure is reasonably believed by your legal counsel to be compelled or required by any law, court decree, subpoena, legal or administrative order or process, or legitimate request of any governmental agency or authority (collectively, an "Order").
+Unless prohibited by the terms of an Order, you shall notify ACA of the receipt of any such Order and reasonably cooperate with any attempt by any Antares Party to obtain an appropriate protective order.
 Any such confidential information will be returned by you and your Representatives on ACAs request provided you may retain such information (subject to the restrictions in this paragraph) to the extent you are required to comply with applicable law or regulation.
 Except for the maintenance of confidentiality on these terms, the commencement of discussions shall not create any other obligation either of you or of any Antares Party of any kind and no such obligation can be created except by a duly authorized, executed and delivered written agreement.
 This paragraph shall not supersede or replace any other confidentiality and non-disclosure agreement entered into by you or any of your affiliates with Antares or any Antares Party but shall be in addition thereto provided, however, that if there is any conflict between the terms of such agreement and the terms hereof, the terms of such agreement shall control.